Hebrews 3–4:13. Of House and Home.

 "You have heard that it was said 'You shall love your neighbor and hate your enemy.'
 But I say to you, 'Love your enemies and pray for those who persecute you....'"
 (Matt.
 5:43–44)

 The builder of the modern house may also be more important than the inhabitants.
-On a walking tour, if the guide tells us the house was designed by Frank Lloyd Wright, and occasionally we think we are more excited about the architect and less interested in the people who live in the house.
+On a walking tour, if the guide tells us the house was designed by Frank Lloyd Wright, we are excited and occasionally we think of the people who live in the house.

 3:6 We are his House.
 What is the House?
 It is not a building.
-It is God's Household, the People of God.
-3:2.
+It is God's Household, the People of God (3:2).
 Note that there are not two Houses, an OT and a NT House.
-Christ is over the House that Moses was in; He did not make another House.
+Christ is over the House that Moses was in it; He did not make another House.
 There is continuity between Abraham and other OT believers and us.

 Paul uses the words "Household of God" and "Temple" to describe the same idea in Eph.
 2:17–22.

 "...You are fellow citizens with the saints and members of the household of God, built upon the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone, in Whom the whole structure is joined together and grows into a holy temple in the Lord...."